-- Histopathologic diagnosis must be confirmed in the Laboratory of Pathology (LP), NCI.
+- Histopathologic diagnosis must be confirmed in the Laboratory of Pathology (LP), National Cancer Institute (NCI).

 A block of the primary tumor, or access to recut slides is preferred.
 If this is unavailable, a recent resection specimen of a metastatic site is required for entry.
 In addition, access to archival formalin fixed paraffin embedded (FFPE) tumor blocks will be requested to perform correlative studies.
 Study participants with the following histologic epithelial ovarian cancer cell types are eligible: Serous adenocarcinoma, endometrioid adenocarcinoma, mucinous adenocarcinoma, undifferentiated carcinoma, clear cell adenocarcinoma, mixed epithelial carcinoma, transitional cell carcinoma, malignant Brenner's Tumor, or adenocarcinoma not otherwise specified (N.O.S).

-- Patients must have measurable disease by Response Evaluation Criteria in Solid Tumors defined as at least one lesion that can be accurately measured in at least one dimension (longest diameter to be recorded for non-nodal lesions and short axis for nodal lesions) as greater than or equal to 20 mm with conventional techniques or as greater than or equal to 10 mm with spiral CT scan, MRI, or calipers by clinical exam and a sentinel lesion adequate for core biopsy through percutaneous biopsy.
+- Patients must have measurable disease by Response Evaluation Criteria in Solid Tumors defined as at least one lesion that can be accurately measured in at least one dimension (longest diameter to be recorded for non-nodal lesions and short axis for nodal lesions) as greater than or equal to 20 mm with conventional techniques or as greater than or equal to 10 mm with spiral computed tomography (CT) scan, magnetic resonance imaging (MRI), or calipers by clinical exam and a sentinel lesion adequate for core biopsy through percutaneous biopsy.
 See Section 13 for the evaluation of measurable disease.